 Taking Three vs. Four Courses

 Active student status requires enrollment in three or four courses (300 or 400 units of credit).
-Completing six quarters with four courses each and six quarters with three courses each will technically give you enough credits to graduate.
+Completing six quarters with four courses each and six quarters with three courses each will technically give you enough credits to graduate (4200 units of credit).
 Most students end up taking more classes than are required, but we mention it to make clear that most students do have the flexibility to take three classes in their first quarter, if they so choose.
-Your Autumn Quarter schedule will likely be heavily influenced by your particular interests and style of learning, as well as the needs or requirements of your planned major or course of study.

-It's very common for students to take three courses in their first quarter so they have time to settle in to UChicago, try out student organizations, and adjust to college life.
+It's very common for students to take three courses in their first quarter so they have time to settle into UChicago, try out student organizations, and adjust to college life.
 Students with a significant time commitment in their schedule (in-season athletics, labs, on-campus job, etc.) often opt for three in their first quarter as well.
 Also, if you are taking an honors course (and especially if you're planning to take more than one honors course), consider leaving time for the demands of those courses by enrolling in three.

 If you feel comfortable with your study habits and confident that the adjustment to college life will be a relatively smooth one, go ahead and plan for four courses.
 It may also be the case that the requirements of your prospective major compel you to take four, or at least strongly suggest it.
-This is most often true of the Physical and Biological sciences.

 It can also be useful to consider the kinds of courses you'll be taking.
 There are math courses with problem sets, Humanities courses with reading/writing assignments, science courses with labs.
 In general, it's best to have a mix of course styles.
 So even if you like reading/writing-based courses, we still suggest you limit yourself to no more than two of them in your first quarter as you adjust to the expectations of a college-level course.
 In particular, we do not recommend registering for Humanities, Social Sciences, and Civilization Studies simultaneously - the amount of reading you will have each week will keep you from doing much else!

-Navigating the Class Schedule & College Catalog
+Navigating the College Catalog

 The College Catalog outlines all Core and major/minor requirements.
 It also gives you information (descriptions, prerequisites, etc.) about courses scheduled for that academic year.
 It's worth familiarizing yourself with the whole thing, but there are a couple of particularly key sections you'll need to start using right away.